tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 * `mobsfrombiome`: this is a string that can be equal to 'monster', 'creature', 'ambient', 'water_creature', 'water_ambient', or 'misc'.
 Use this instead of specifying 'mob' manually.
 This will let the spawn take a random mob (given weight) that is valid for the current biome
 * `attempts`: the number of times In Control will attempt to find a good position to spawn the mob.
 By default, this is 1
 * `persecond`: a floating point number indicating the chance of this rule firing.
 If this is 0.5 then there is 50% chance that this rule will spawn a mob (meaning that on average it will fire every 2 seconds).
 The default of this value is 1 (which means the rules fire onces per second).
 The maximum is also 1
-* `amount`: a JSON object containing a 'minimum' and 'maximum'.
+* `amount`: a JSON object containing a 'minimum', 'maximum' and an optional 'groupdistance'.
 This is the number of mobs that the spawnwer will attempt to spawn at once.
 The default is 1 for both.
-If 'groupdistance' is set then these mobs will spawn in groups
+If 'groupdistance' is set then these mobs will spawn in groups (near each other).
+Note that 'groupdistance' is only for 1.18 and higher
 * `conditions`: a JSON object containing a set of conditions (see below)

 The following JSON keys are possible in the conditions block (and ONLY those, for other conditions combine with regular spawn rules):